Senoir Design Project

 On November 20th, 2024, the Major Design Experience (MDE) Expo for this semeter was successfully held at Virginia Tech.

-This project is under the instruction of Dr. Walling from our MICS lab.
+This project is under the instruction of Dr. Walling at Virginia Tech.
 The two PhD students, Woojun Lee and Jungmin Lee also provided necessary help to the group.